 “With the model that we established, we now have for the first time an opportunity to study the development of P. vivax-like malaria at each stage of their life cycle,” Bifani said.
 “Previously, we could only study P. vivax-like malaria by either obtaining blood samples from infected patients or laboratory monkeys.”

 Together with SIgN colleague Adeline Chua and international collaborators, Bifani and his team are now using their P. cynomolgi culture system as a platform to understand how P. vivax develops resistance to drugs and to screen for novel antimalarials.
 “Both are of particular importance due to the rise in drug-resistant P. vivax in the region,” he said.

-Their work has now been shared with more than 16 labs worldwide, thanks to support from the Medi-cine for Malaria Venture and the Bill and Melinda Gates Foundation.
-“Some of our collaborators are in-vestigating gene expression at the different stages of the life cycle; others are studying the mechanism of invasion and development.
-We hope our findings will help to refine the drug discovery process in P. vivax,” he concluded.
+Their work has now been shared with more than 16 labs worldwide, thanks to support from the Medicine for Malaria Venture and the Bill and Melinda Gates Foundation.
+“Some of our collaborators are in-vestigating gene expression at different life-cycle stages, while others are studying the mechanism of invasion and development.
+We hope our findings will help to refine the drug discovery process in P. vivax,” Bifani said.

 The A*STAR-affiliated researchers contributing to this research are from the Singapore Immunology Network (SIgN).